titonbarua/micropython-ms5837-depth-sensor/README.md

 ### Depth estimation

-The `NaiveDepthEstimator` class can be used with a sensor object to estimate depth.
+The `NaiveWaterDepthEstimator` class can be used with a sensor object to estimate depth.

 ```python